onqtam/headjack/docs/quotes_and_notes/BOOK_QUOTES.md

 > And we have to think about purpose and function when it comes to biology, or engineering, or AI.
 How else could we understand what kidneys do?
 Or hope to engineer an artificial kidney?
 Or a heart, a retina, a visual cortex, even a whole brain?
 Seen this way, a living organism is a composition of functions.
 Which means that it is, itself, a function!" - [What Is Intelligence?
 Lessons from AI About Evolution, Computing, and Minds, by Blaise Agüera y Arcas](https://whatisintelligence.antikythera.org/)

 symbiogenesis
+TODO: re-read the chapter & prepend the parts about Margulis

 > "This is “symbiogenesis,” the creation or genesis of a new kind of entity out of a novel “symbiosis,” or mutually beneficial relationship, among pre-existing entities.
 >